top of page

 GRANTS AWARDED

-The foundation — a recognized 501(c)(3) organization that raises money to fund innovative projects in the local public schools — has awarded more than $558,850 worth of grants since 2005.
+The foundation is a recognized 501(c)(3) organization that raises money to fund innovative projects in the public schools and has awarded more than $615,000 worth of grants since 2005.
+The organization’s major fundraisers include Collection Central, Ladies Night and the ThanksForGiving Gala.

 Hammonton Early Childhood Education Center